nilspj/WhisperTranscriber/README.md

 ## Disclaimer

 This project is provided as-is for personal use.
 Transcription accuracy may vary depending on audio quality, language, and background noise.
+The example audio file was taken from the free to use media website Pixabay (https://pixabay.com/sound-effects/002145-a-conversation-with-a-neighbor-53032/) and is therfore under the Pixabay Content License (https://pixabay.com/service/license-summary/).
 ---

 ## License